\'Etale cohomology of rank one $\ell$-adic local systems in positive characteristic: Hard Lefschetz theorem

 In fact wherever we impose the arithmeticity condition in this note a slightly weaker condition would be sufficient, which is however quite technical to formulate precisely.
 Recall that the condition labeled (P) in \cite[Lem.~6.2.6]{BBD82} says that after a spreading of $X,$ a suitable specialization of $\sF$ to $\sF_{\bar s}$ is fixed by a Frobenius, where $\bar s$ is a sufficiently generic $\overline \F_p$-point.
 The specialization depends on the choice of a strictly henselian discrete valuation ring $V$ with $ V \subset F$ such that the closed point of $\Spec(V)$ is $\bar s$.
 In our use of the arithmeticity condition, all we shall need is precisely this {\it invariance of $\sF$ under one generic Frobenius action}. \end{rmk}

 The Lefschetz isomorphism is shown for mixed semi-simple perverse sheaves defined over a finite field in \cite[Thm.~5.4.10]{BBD82} and for semi-simple perverse sheaves of geometric origin over the complex numbers in \cite[Thm.~6.2.10]{BBD82}.
-Combining this with the Langlands correspondence for function fields~\cite{Laf02} one can show the following theorem, see~\cite[1.8]{Dri01}.
+Combining this with the Langlands correspondence for function fields~\cite{Laf02} one can show Theorem~\ref{thm:hl2} by first specializing to an algebraic closure of a finite field $F$ similarly to~\cite[Rmk.~1.7]{Dri01} and then using the method of the proof of~\cite[1.8]{Dri01}.
+In the next two theorems, $X$ is a smooth projective variety over an algebraic closed field $F$ of characteristic different from $\ell$, and $\eta\in H^2(X, \Z_\ell)$ is the first Chern class of an ample line bundle.

 \begin{thm}[Hard Lefschetz] Let $\sF\in D^b_c(X, \overline \Q_\ell)$ be an arithmetic semi-simple perverse sheaf.
 Then for any $i\in \N,$ the cup-product map

 is an isomorphism. \end{thm}

 The aim of this section is to prove Theorem~\ref{thm:hl} for which weights are not available.